sophial05/POTNet/README.md

 # Reference

-If you use POTNet in your research, please cite the following paper:
+If you use POTNet in your research or project, please cite the following paper:

 ```
 @article{lu2024generative,
-  title={Generative Modeling for Tabular Data via Penalized Optimal Transport Network},
+  title={Efficient Generative Modeling via Penalized Optimal Transport Network},
   author={Lu, Wenhui Sophia and Zhong, Chenyang and Wong, Wing Hung},
   journal={arXiv preprint arXiv:2402.10456},
-  year={2024}
+  year={2025}
 }
 ```